June 4, 2025

 The site’s algorithm can cater to your existing interests better than ever, but that also means that breaking out of a content rut can be nearly impossible.
 So to cut through the noise, we asked the experts: other YouTubers.
 Over a dozen of them, in fact.
 These are the best YouTube channels they go to for inspiration and entertainment.

-In “Watch Me Get Embalmed (Weirdly not clickbait),” Caitlin simulates the embalming process step-by-step to demonstrate how morticians preserve and even restore the human body (think plastic surgery for the dead).
-Caitlin is also an activist for funeral industry reform and the death positivity movement.
-Her broad library covers everything from funeral home mega-empires to environmentally-friendly cremations.
+In “Watch Me Get Embalmed (Weirdly not clickbait),” Caitlin demonstrates each step of the embalming process—like plastic surgery for the deceased.
+She’s also an activist pushing for funeral industry reform and death positivity.
+Her video library spans everything from mega-corporations in funeral services to eco-friendly cremation methods.

 Marques Brownlee of MKBHD is something like YouTube royalty.
 The tech reviewer started his YouTube channel in 2008 and has become a beloved fixture in the YouTube ecosystem.
 The Shorty Awards crowned him “Creator of the Decade” for his easy-to-understand tech breakdowns — things like, is a $3,000 drone really much better than a $300 one?
 MKBHD’s honest reviews help his viewers look past the hype of product releases.
 Whether you’re hoping to navigate the timeless Android or iPhone debate, learn about the latest Tesla, or just hear about incredibly bizarre gadgets, MKBHD is a must-watch for any tech enthusiast.